BeaconSDK

 We offer three options to get started with BeaconSDK.

-You can directly include the BeaconSDK by adding the following <script> tag to your website:
+You can directly load BeaconSDK by adding the following <script> tag to your website:

 You should place this script tag at the end of your <body> tag, just before the closing </body> tag.
 This ensures that the SDK loads after your page content.
 If your website dynamically loads content, see the section on Dynamic Tracking